Pranayama the yogi's art of breathing - Guy Powiecki

 “Voluntary changes in the pattern of breath can account for 40% of the variance in feelings of anger, fear, joy, and sadness.”

-This is the beauty of working with our breath, it can have such profound and extensive effects on how we feel and even behave like people.
+This is the beauty of working with our breath in pranayama, it can have such profound and extensive effects on how we feel and even behave like people.
 This is Hatha yoga - we work with and manipulate our bodies to have psychological effects and with time spiritual growth.

 Pranayama consists of cleansing, preparatory exercises and the pranayamas themselves, the various different breaths, the preparatory techniques are primarily concerned with the parts of the body where we hold a lot of our emotional history and that have a tendency to become tense or rigid, such as the stomach, neck, face, jaw.
 We work on releasing these areas, letting go of emotional history and allowing the free flow of energy.